-Not only will you need to invest at least two years for your MBA studies, you’ll have to come up with as much as $61,000 per year for tuition at some of the top business schools in the country.
+Not only will you need to invest at least two years to your MBA studies, you’ll have to come up with as much as $61,000 per year for tuition at some of the top business schools in the country.

+Not all MBA programs will run you as far into the red.
 While it really varies by school, here are a few examples:

-Massachusetts Institute of Technology (Sloan) estimates total yearly expenses to be $98,014.
-At the University of Miami School of Business, tuition and other expenses will cost you an estimated $67,052 per academic year.
-And if you attend Harvard Business School, be prepared to shell out a hefty $98,400 per year including room and board.
+- At the University of Miami School of Business, tuition and other expenses will cost you an estimated $72,137 per academic year.

 Want more info on how to pay for your graduate education?